weweb-assets/ww-openstreetmap-leaflet/AI.md

 These mappings must match the structure of your data objects in the bound variables.

+## ⚠️ CRITICAL: EXACT PROPERTY MATCHING REQUIRED

+**EXTREMELY IMPORTANT:** There is a strict 1:1 relationship between field mappings and data properties.
+For every field mapping you define, the EXACT corresponding property MUST EXIST in your variable data objects.

+For example:

+- If you define `circles_colorField: "['color']"`, then EVERY object in your circles variable MUST have a `color` property
+- If you define `markers_tooltipContentField: "['tooltipContent']"`, then EVERY object in your markers variable MUST have a `tooltipContent` property

+**This is non-negotiable.** If any mapped property is missing from your data objects, the map elements will NOT display.
+The component performs strict property lookups and will fail silently if properties are missing.

+When generating data for this component, you MUST ensure that:

+1. Every field mapping has a corresponding property in your data objects
+2. Property names match EXACTLY (case-sensitive)
+3. All required properties are included in EVERY object in your data arrays

+**No exceptions are possible.** The component will not display elements with missing properties.

 ## Data Structure Requirements

 For each map element type, your variable data must follow these structures: